nipa0107/Meb-Website-Testing/README.md

-# Automated & Manual Testing for Meb E-book Website
+# Automated & Manual Testing for Meb market Website

 Automated end-to-end test using Cypress for the login functionality of [MebMarket](https://www.mebmarket.com/)
 This test validates user login with valid credentials and ensures that the system behaves as expected.